Tuusula: Twin towns – Sister cities

-Economy and Infrastructure
+Culture

+Dialect

+The Finnish language spoken in the Tuusula area is based on the Southern Tavastian dialect and it belongs to the Nurmijärvi dialect subgroup.
+The language border between Finnish and Swedish languages has traditionally run across Tuusula, between Lahela and Ruotsinkylä, and its influence is still visible in place names.

+Food

+Tuusula belongs to the Uusimaa region in terms of food culture, which includes, among other things, fruit wine production made by different kind of berries.
+In the 1980s, the traditional dishes of Tuusula's parish were läskisoosi and oatmeal porridge as everyday dishes, and aspic, rosolli, veal roast, lanttulaatikko, porkkanalaatikko, yeast bread and raisin soup as festive meals.

+Media

+The local newspaper Keski-Uusimaa, which is the joint local newspaper of Tuusula, Järvenpää and Kerava, and is based in Tuusula.

 Economy

 Due its proximity to the Helsinki, Tuusula is, for the most part, a commuter town.
 Tuusula itself has around 10,000 jobs.
 66% of the jobs are in the service sector, 31% in the workforce, and 1.5% are farmers.
 The unemployment rate amounted to 3% (2007), far below the national average.

-Transportation
+Transport

 From the centre of Tuusula, Hyrylä, there are good bus connections to Helsinki, via the Tuusula motorway.
 There are also two train stations in the main railway line of Finland, Jokela and Nuppulinna.
 Nuppulinna, however, was discontinued in 2016.